 We’re all anticipating the good times ahead that summer brings.
-It’s filled with vacations, camping, swimming, sports, and plenty of downtimes.
+It’s filled with vacations, camping, swimming, sports, and plenty of downtime.
 Even though there’s a lot of fun to be had, many parents want to continue to nurture responsible habits and teach their children the fundamentals to be prepared for life.

 However, too often, we wait until late adolescence to start teaching this.
 We then realize that our teen has no intention of taking on responsibility, especially during the summer.
 They believe, and have often been taught, that summers are for fun only and that they shouldn’t do any real ‘work.’

 The ‘making it easy’ approach to summer

 Many children face the summer with multiple vacations, hanging at the pool, and an endless array of sleepovers and day trips to entertain them.
 They won’t crack a book, pick up a rake or make a bed.
 Mom or Dad is not only planning what seems like an endless array of entertainment, but they are also responding to ongoing requests for sleepovers, pool parties, and sudden get-togethers.
 For others, sports practice and playing emerge as the primary activity, and family fun seems to hinge around these events.

 All things considered, the focus is on making sure children get to do (mostly) what they want.
 The ‘making it easy’ approach is filled with ease and fun, and little responsibility.
-Parents seem to serve more as taxi drivers, day trip planners, and ‘boredom fixers.’
+Parents seem to serve more like taxi drivers, day trip planners, and ‘boredom fixers.’

 So, what’s the problem, you may ask?
 Isn’t this what everyone else is doing?